 You can find the true wattage of an appliance on the appliance itself or in a manual.
 When in doubt, contact a professional electrician to determine the wattage for you.
 This is important.
 If you overload the generator with too much wattage, the generator could overheat and wear down quicker.
 Overloading a generator could also damage wiring in your home and make it more difficult to get power to your appliances.
 Don’t overload your generator!
 You may need to buy another one if you do.
 Overloading a generator greatly reduces its lifespan.

 There are two numbers you need to take into consideration when determining how many appliances you can power on a 7500-watt generator.
 There’s the running wattage and the startup wattage.
 The running wattage is how much power is required to run the appliance.

 The startup wattage is how much power is required when you turn on an appliance, pump or furnace.
-The running wattage and the startup wattage are typically not the same.
-You need to add the running wattage and the startup wattage to determine the total power load for a particular appliance.
+The running wattage and the startup wattage are not always the same.
+You need to consider the startup wattage when determining the total power load for a particular appliance.

 How much wattage does the freezer need and can I turn on my refrigerator too?
-Great question!
-The running wattage of a 24 cubic foot freezer is 720.
+Let’s say the running wattage of your freezer is 720.
 But, to start the freezer it needs more power.
 In fact, the startup wattage is 1890 for the freezer.
-So, we would add the running wattage and startup wattage and get a total wattage of 2,610.
-This is how much total wattage is needed to run and start just one freezer.
+So, this is how much total wattage is needed to start your freezer.